treelogic-swe/email-scraper/README.md

 # Test

-First, configure the test mail server in `./conf/test.conf.js`, according to the relevant information in `./conf/README.md`.
-Then, run:
+## Prerequisites

+Port 1110 must be available.

+## Run

 `make test`

+## Configure

+Configure the test mail server and other settings in `./conf/test.conf.js`, according to the relevant information in `./conf/README.md`.
+Then, r

 # List Configured Servers